-We have a \$50.0 million senior revolving credit agreement, or Credit Agreement, with a syndicate of banks led by KeyBank National Association, or KeyBank, which matures on December 29, 2009.
+We have a \$50.0 million senior revolving credit agreement, or Credit Agreement, with a syndicate of banks led by KeyBank National Association, or KeyBank, which mature on December 29, 2009; however, we intend to exercise our option to extend the line of credit through December 29, 2010.
 On June 30, 2009, we amended our Credit Agreement to reduce our commitment from \$95.0 million to \$50.0 million, in exchange for modifications to certain terms under the Credit Agreement.
-The definition of FFO was modified to exclude from the calculation of FFO acquisition related costs that are required to be expensed under SFAS No. 141(R).
+The definition of FFO was modified to exclude from the calculation of FFO acquisition related costs that are required to be expensed under ASC 805.
 In addition, the aggregate amount we can issue under the Credit Agreement as letters of credit was reduced from \$20.0 million to \$10.5 million.

 As long as we are in compliance with covenants under our line of credit, we have the option to extend the line of credit for an additional year, and we currently intend to exercise this option.
 We must notify KeyBank of our intention to exercise the renewal option 45 days prior to the maturity date and pay an extension fee of 0.20% of the total commitment outstanding at the date of notification.
 The interest rate charged on the advances under the facility is based on LIBOR, the prime rate or the federal funds rate, depending on market conditions, and adjusts periodically.
 The unused portion of the line of credit is subject to a fee of 0.15% per year.
 Our ability to access this funding source is subject to us continuing to meet customary lending requirements such as compliance with financial and operating covenants and meeting certain lending limits.
-One such covenant requires us to limit distributions to our stockholders to 95% of our funds from operations, or FFO, less those acquisition related costs that are required to be expensed under SFAS 141(R).
+One such covenant requires us to limit distributions to our stockholders to 95% of our funds from operations, or FFO, less those acquisition related costs that are required to be expensed under ASC 805.
 In addition, the maximum amount we may draw under this agreement is based on a percentage of the value of properties pledged as collateral to the banks, which must meet agreed upon eligibility standards.
+In addition those properties that are pledged as collateral to the banks are pledged through a perfected first priority line in the equity interest of the special purpose entity ("SPE") that owns the property.
+In addition the Operating Partnership, which is the entity that owns the SPEs, is precluded from transferring the SPEs or unconsolidated affiliates to us.

 If and when long-term mortgages are arranged for these pledged properties, the banks will release the properties from the line of credit and reduce the availability under the line of credit by the advanced amount of the removed property.
 Conversely, as we purchase new properties meeting the eligibility standards, we may pledge these new properties to obtain additional advances under this agreement.
 The availability under the line of credit will also be reduced by letters of credit used in the ordinary course of business.
 We may use the advances under the line of credit for both general corporate purposes and the acquisition of new investments.
-As of June 30, 2009, there was \$31.8 million outstanding under the line of credit at an interest rate of approximately 2.2%, and approximately \$2.8 million outstanding under letters of credit at a weighted average interest rate of approximately 2.0%.
-At June 30, 2009, the remaining borrowing capacity available under the line of credit was approximately \$15.4 million.
-We were in compliance with all covenants under the line of credit as of June 30, 2009.
+As of September 30, 2009, there was \$31.8 million outstanding under the line of credit at an interest rate of approximately 2.2%, and approximately \$3.6 million outstanding under letters of credit at a weighted average interest rate of approximately 2.0%.
+At September 30, 2009, the remaining borrowing capacity available under the line of credit was approximately \$14.6 million.
+We were in compliance with all covenants under the line of credit as of September 30, 2009.